wolfspelz/JsonPath/README.md

 - **Type-Safe Operations**: Built-in type conversions with `.AsInt`, `.AsString`, `.AsDictionary`, etc.
 - **LINQ Integration**: Full support for LINQ queries on JSON data
 - **XML Support**: Parse and navigate XML documents with the same syntax
+- **YAML Support**: Parse and navigate YAML documents with the same syntax
 - **No Exceptions**: Invalid paths return default values instead of throwing exceptions
 - **Enumerable Support**: Iterate over JSON arrays and objects with foreach loops